 – Bar or pie diagrams

 Even though the mean scores of the experimental groups showed a difference, this can be due to chance.
 So the question is: Is the difference big enough so we can out rule chance and assume the independent variable had an effect?
 Inferential statistics gives us the probability that the difference between the groups is due to chance.
 If we can rule out the chance explanation, then we conclude that the difference was due to the experimental manipulation.

 Two variables (AB test): If you have two variables you should use a Student’s t-test.
+The platform automatically applies the t-test to your data, when you create an AB test in Preely.
 Here we get the value t and we identify the probability (p) that the t-value was found by chance for that particular set of data if there was no effect or difference.
-You can find different tools on the Internet and Excel can also be used, to calculate both the t– and the p-value.

 More than two variables (multivariate test): If you have more than two variables you should use an ANOVA.
 Here we get the value F and we identify the probability (p) that the F-value was found by chance for that particular set of data if there was no effect or difference.
 You can find different tools on the Internet and Excel can also be used to calculate both the F– and the p-value.